Research on invest in play®

 Theoretical background for invest in play

-Invest in play is based on more than 60 years of theory and research on parent and teacher training that has produced a wealth of information about effective prevention and treatment for reducing children’s challenging behaviours and increasing social emotional resilience.
+invest in play is based on over 50 years of theory and research on parent and teacher training that has produced a wealth of information about effective prevention and treatment for reducing children’s challenging behaviours and increasing social emotional resilience.
 This includes: